What is Disney Plus?

 Do you like Netflix’s interface?
-Then chances are you’ll enjoy Disney+.
+Then chances are you’ll enjoy Disney Plus.
 After opening the app, a carousel boldly displaying the biggest hits is seen front and center on the home screen.
-Under the carousel, the icons to affiliates within Disney+ are listed in this order: Disney, Pixar, Marvel, Star Wars, and National Geographic.
+Under the carousel, the icons to affiliates within Disney Plus are listed in this order: Disney, Pixar, Marvel, Star Wars, and National Geographic.

 When hovering over the icons, they’ll animate.
 After clicking on the icon, you’ll see an animated transition before landing on the branded home screen you chose.
 When you arrive at the branded home screen you’ll notice more large icons featuring different genres to help you find something to watch.